Skip to content

 1. Where do I see my created indexes?

-• A dedicated menu to review created indexes is planned.
-For now, use List Collections and Search Index via the toolkit Test section or through Chat.
+• Alternative: Use List Collections and Search Index via the toolkit Test section or through Chat.

 2. Can I keep using Datasources?